shonfeder/emojitsu/README.md

 $ opam pin https://github.com/shonfeder/emojitsu.git#0.0.6
 ```

-For Linux with x86 architecture, there is also a portable executable in the
+For Linux with x86 architecture, there is also a (hopefully) portable executable
-[releases](https://github.com/shonfeder/emojitsu/releases).
-This is intended for
+in the [releases](https://github.com/shonfeder/emojitsu/releases).
+This is
-use in CI.
+intended for use in CI.
+See [CI Usage](#ci-usage) for details.

 ## CLI Usage